rackerlabs/support-how-to/content/cloud-backup/rackspace-cloud-backup-install-the-agent-on-windows-by-using-silent-installation.md

 For more options for installing MSI packages, see [msiexec command line options](http://technet.microsoft.com/en-us/library/cc759262%28v=ws.10%29.aspx).

 A successful installation results in two running services, the Driveclient and the Updater.
 You can see these via **services.msc**.
-For the verification steps to test the installation, see the section, "Test Windows&reg; installation or update," in [Install the Cloud Backup agent on Windows&reg;](/how-to/rackspace-cloud-backup-install-the-agent-on-windows).
+For the verification steps to test the installation, see the section, "Test Windows installation or update," in [Install the Cloud Backup agent on Windows](/how-to/rackspace-cloud-backup-install-the-agent-on-windows).